Naaabill/lab6_mac/doc/compiler.md

-# Setting up programming environment

-This project contains the practical work for the MICRO course.
-This file contains important information about the configuration of the host computer, and some basics on the C compiler suite usage.
+# Cross-compiler

 The target is a ST Nucleo32 board STM32F303K8.
-We assume that the host computer is either a Linux (tested with Ubuntu 18.04) or a Mac computer.

 ## Required tools

-We do not use any IDE, but a C code editor (Vim, Emacs, Gedit, …).
-The compilation and flash phases are based on a provided Makefile

-The compiler suite is arm-none-eabi-gcc.
-The debugging is done using directly arm-none-eabi-gdb (or ddd for a GUI).
+The compiler suite is arm-none-eabi-gcc and the debugger is arm-none-eabi-gdb (that can be used in command line interface, or through a gui like QtCreator).

 ### Linux
 On Linux (Debian/Ubuntu flavor), you should install:
  * `build-essential`
- * `gcc-arm-none-eabi`
- * `gdb-arm-none-eabi` (to debug)
  * [st-link](https://github.com/texane/stlink)

 First the essential build tools: